NVIDIA/cloud-native-stack/install-guides/AWS_Ubuntu_Server_v3.1.md

 ## Saving your instance

-You can save your current state of your EC2 instance as an Amazon AMI.
+You can save the current state of your EC2 instance as an Amazon AMI.
 Follow the steps to [Create an AMI](https://docs.aws.amazon.com/toolkit-for-visual-studio/latest/user-guide/tkv-create-ami-from-instance.html)

 ## Cleanup

-To remove your AWS instance, login to the AWS console and go to the EC2 management page and select your EC2 instance and select Instance State >> then click  Terminate.
+To remove your AWS instance, log in to the AWS console, go to the EC2 management page, select your EC2 instance, and select Instance State >> then click  Terminate.